 On the Order receipt page, click Continue.

-Click your global administrator account, and then click Edit for Product licenses.
+Click Edit for Product licenses.

 Your test environment now has:

-Figure 2: Adding the EMS trial subscription
+Figure 1: Adding the Microsoft 365 trial subscription

 Phase 3: Create a Windows 10 Enterprise computer